colinfang/GrazingInfo/README.md

 # Grazing Info for RimWorld

 Frustrated with animal starving?
-This is a QoL mod that displays summary of grazing nutrition in the pen.
+This is a QoL mod that displays summary of grazing nutrition in the pen along with many useful stats about animal productivity.
 It provides an option to make player tamed animals eat Dandelion only if it is mature (Default off).

 [<img src="https://i.imgur.com/N8E4pyP.png" height="50">](https://steamcommunity.com/workshop/filedetails/?id=2729671309)